 Bed Holds Section-5 Page 4

 Cohorting of Residents Section-4 Page 3 - 4

-Communication Section-7 Page 6 - 7
+Communication Section-7 Page 7

 COVID-19 Testing Section-3 Page 1 - 3

 Infection Control Section-8 Page 7 - 12

 Introduction Section-2 Page 1

 Plan Contents Section-1 Page 1

-Procurement of Supplies Section-9 Page 13
+Procurement of Supplies Section-9 Page 12 - 13

-Staffing Section-10 Page 14
+Staffing Section-10 Page 13 - 14

 Visitation Section-6 Page 4 - 6

-20 INTRODUCTION:
+2.0 INTRODUCTION:

-- 2.1 The Administrator/designee and/or the Person-In-Charge will be responsible to access the information/guidance sent to keep abreast of any pandemic events.
-Information will assist in the preparation, mitigation and recovery of any event. - 2.2 If infection occurs, the residents will be cohorted as necessary. - The area will be identified depending on the number of residents infected and as per our cohorting policy. - The appropriate personal protective equipment will be utilized as our policy dictates, and appropriate precautions will be put in place. - 2.2.3 Appropriate signage will be utilized to indicate the precautions to be followed. - ^{2,3} Information/education will be communicated to staff, residents and family members as outlined in our policy.
+- The Administrator/designee and/or the Person-In-Charge will be responsible to access the information/guidance sent to keep abreast of any pandemic events.
+Information will assist in the preparation, mitigation and recovery of any event. - 2.2 If infection occurs, the residents will be cohorted as necessary. - The area will be identified depending on the number of residents infected and as per our cohorting policy. - The appropriate personal protective equipment will be utilized as our policy dictates, and appropriate precautions will be put in place. - 2.2.3 Appropriate signage will be utilized to indicate the precautions to be followed. - ^{2.3} Information/education will be communicated to staff, residents and family members as outlined in our policy.
 The Person-In-Charge will notify the NYS Department of Health and the local Department of Health of infections as needed. - The Incident Command structure, or an assembled team, will collaborate and issue guidance to prepare, mitigate and recover from a pandemic. - 2.5 Please refer to our Management Plans for additional guidance

-3.0 COVID-19 TESTING:
+.o COVID-19 TESTING:

-- 3.1 Resident Testing: - 3.1.1 If a resident develops symptoms consistent with COVID-19, immediately contact a provider and request an order for a COVID-19 test. - For residents who initially test negative, retesting should be performed immediately if they develop symptoms consistent with COVID-19. - 3.1.3 Roommates of residents with COVID-19 positive results will be tested, if appropriate. - 3.1.4 Residents may be tested periodically when it is indicated to confirm the rate of infection.
+- 3.1 Resident Testing: - 3.1.1 New residents will receive a COVID-19 test upon their admission. - 3.1.2 If a resident develops symptoms consistent with COVID-19, immediately contact a provider and request an order for a COVID-19 test. - For residents who initially test negative, retesting should be performed immediately if they develop symptoms consistent with COVID-19. - 3.1.4 Roommates of residents with COVID-19 positive results will be tested, if appropriate.

+3.1.5 Residents may be tested periodically when it is indicated to confirm the rate of infection.